molgenis/systemsgenetics/cellTypeSpecificAlleleSpecificExpression/README.md

 #####2.
 ASEperSNP

-This sub-module combines multiple ASfiles (Produced previously in the ASreads submodule) of samples, and determines the probability of allelic imbalance per **SNP**.
+This sub-module combines multiple ASfiles (Produced previously in the ASreads sub-module) of samples, and determines the probability of allelic imbalance per **SNP**.
 This module uses multiple methods of finding the allelic imbalance using a likelihood ratio test (LRT):

 - Binomial LRT